 The weeping fig is a well-liked option for bonsai because of its lovely, umbrella-like canopy.
 Another attractive aspect that works well for a bonsai style is the tangled surface roots of the plant.

 Ficus Benjamina is an attractive tree that is also tough and durable, making it an ideal bonsai plant for your home.
 It thrives inside and is frequently grown as a houseplant all year round.

 A softwood shrub that is semi-evergreen and makes a great starting bonsai tree is the dwarf jade plant.
 Dwarf jades resemble the more popular jade variety (Crassula Ovata) in appearance, however, the dwarf jade is better for bonsai growth due to its smaller foliage.

 While they flourish well indoors, dwarf jade bonsai trees require direct sunshine for the majority of the day, so make sure you find a spot to make your bonsai thrive with happiness.

 9. Dwarf Boxwood (Buxus)

 Popular shrubs like dwarf boxwoods make excellent bonsai plants for home because they respond well to pruning.
-Littleleaf boxwood, also known as "Kingsville Dwarf," is a species of dwarf boxwood that grows 12 to 18 inches tall and is ideal for bonsai and tiny gardens.
+Littleleaf Boxwood, also known as 'Kingsville Dwarf', is a species of dwarf boxwood that grows 30-50 cm tall and is ideal for bonsai and tiny gardens.